Pocket LOOX: Alternative operating systems

-It is possible to run Linux on Pocket LOOX 600.
-The latest supported version of Linux kernel is 2.4.19.
-Linux is loaded from a CF card, allowing a return to PocketPC 2002.
-But during restart, all contents of RAM are erased.
-To prevent data loss, users should back-up RAM before restarting Linux.
+The Pocket LOOX 600 has unofficial support for the Linux operating system through the loox-linux project.
+The port supports Linux kernel up to version 2.4.19, with the system typically booted from a CompactFlash card.
+This allows a way return to PocketPC 2002, but due to the device’s volatile memory architecture, all data stored in RAM is lost upon booting Linux.

 Work is being done to port Android to Pocket Loox 720.
 A port of Android 2.2 is running on the 720.
 It is possible to boot from either CF or SD cards; as mentioned above, a backup of all data is highly recommended.